Murder of Roseann Quinn: Murder

 On the evening of New Year's Day 1973, Quinn went across the street from her apartment to a bar named W.M.
 Tweeds, at 250 West 72nd Street, where she met John Wayne Wilson.
 Wilson's friend, Geary Guest, had left around 11:00 p.m., before Wilson met Quinn.
-Wilson and Quinn went to her studio apartment at 253 West 72nd St on the 7th floor, where they smoked marijuana and attempted to have intercourse.
+Wilson and Quinn went to her studio apartment at 253 West 72nd Street on the 7th floor, where they smoked marijuana and attempted to have intercourse.
 As Wilson later told his attorney, he was unable to achieve an erection.
 He claimed that Quinn insulted him and demanded that he leave her apartment, and an argument ensued.
 After a struggle, Wilson picked up a knife and, according to his police statement, stabbed Quinn 18 times in the neck and abdomen.

 After the murder, Wilson covered Quinn's body with a bathrobe, showered, and left the apartment.
 Before leaving, he wiped his fingerprints off the murder weapon, the doorknobs and other surfaces that he had touched.
 Later that night, Wilson confessed the crime to Guest.
 Believing that Wilson was fabricating the story in order to get a plane ticket home, Guest gave him enough money to leave town.
 Wilson first flew to Miami to pick up his wife, Kathy, and they later flew to Indiana.

 Quinn's body was not discovered until the morning of January 3.
 The authorities at St. Joseph's School, alarmed that Quinn had neither called nor shown up for work in two days, sent a teacher to her apartment to check up on her.
 Amedio Gizzi, the building superintendent, let the teacher into the apartment where they found Quinn's body.
+A broom stick had been inserted in her vagina and seminal fluid was found, thus calling Wilson's account into question.
 Quinn's 25-year-old brother John later identified the body at the morgue.